 - Australian aborigine – emu fat

 Their diets have shifted from low-carb high fat and moderate protein to a majority of carbs and the worst possible kind.
-It isn’t any wonder that they are now leading the epidemics of diabetes, obesity and metabolic syndrome.
-This change has occurred over a very short time frame.
+It also isn’t any wonder that they are now leading the epidemics of diabetes, obesity and metabolic syndrome.
+This change has occurred over a very short time.

-We designed a study, trying to do something different, because clearly what we were currently doing to manage these problems wasn’t working.
-We approached a small Aboriginal community and suggested they try on a low-carb, ketogenic diet based on their traditional diet.
-People lost weight and improved their metabolic syndrome and type 2 diabetes.
+Consequently, we designed a study, trying to do something different because clearly what we were currently doing to manage these problems wasn’t working.
+Thus, we approached a small Aboriginal community and suggested that they try on a low-carb, ketogenic diet based on their traditional diet.
+People also lost weight and improved their metabolic syndrome and type 2 diabetes.

 The project was the subject of the Canadian Broadcasting Corporation documentary film, My Big Fat Diet (scroll down below to see it).
-I began to realise that there was a continuum of health problems linked together that included overweight and obesity, metabolic syndrome, type 2 diabetes, CVD and stroke
+I began to realise that there was a continuum of health problems that were linked together.
+These included overweight and obesity, metabolic syndrome, type 2 diabetes, CVD and stroke

-We make artificial boundaries, but underpinning them all is insulin resistance.
+We make artificial boundaries but underpinning them all is insulin resistance.
 It’s not my original idea.
-A report in the Journal of Internal Medicine in 2000, said: “The Metabolic Syndrome is synonymous to an iceberg with glucose intolerance above the surface but a group of other key cardiovascular disease risk factors lurking below.’
+A report in the Journal of Internal Medicine in 2000, said that Metabolic Syndrome is like an iceberg.
+Glucose intolerance is above the surface but a group of other key cardiovascular disease risk factors lurk below.

 Other conditions associated with metabolic syndrome and type 2 diabetes include: